nopnop2002/esp-idf-wifi-apsta/README.md

 - MAC for WiFi STA mode
 - MAC for WiFi AP mode
 - MAC for Bluetooth Classic
-- Mac for Ethernet
+- MAC for Ethernet

 The ESP32-S2 chip has the following three MAC addresses:
 - MAC for WiFi STA mode
 - MAC for WiFi AP mode
-- Mac for Ethernet
+- MAC for Ethernet

 Since there are separate STA mode MACs and AP mode MACs, APSTA mode works as both AP and STATION.